Payments Developer Guide

 database for 180 days after the authorization date.
 To capture an authorization that expired with the issuing bank, you can resubmit the authorization request.

-Offline Authorizations
+Offline Authorization

 Online transactions require an internet connection.
 In situations where the internet is not available, for example, due to an outage, merchants can continue to take credit card payments using offline transactions.
 An offline authorization is an authorization request for which you do not receive an immediate confirmation about the availability of funds.